 I have realised that I could incorporate baking soda, but at a very small quantity.
 Since then, I have finally formulated a baking soda recipe that really works, keeps you fresh and reasonably dry, and does not irritate the skin.

-3 tablespoons arrowroot powder / did you know many bulk stores sell package free arrowroot powder?
+2 or 3 tablespoons arrowroot powder / Now, this will depend on the temperature you are living at.
+During the winter the deodorant will be harder so I recommend adding only 2.
+During the summer at higher temperatures this recipe would benefit from 3 tablespoons instead.
+Where to buy: many bulk stores sell package free arrowroot powder.
 I get mine from The Source Bulk Foods.
 Powders are normally harder to ship in paper unless in small quantity, so this is difficult to find plastic free on Amazon but I found this brand that sells it in a more sustainable packaging.
+You can substitute arrowroot powder with corn starch too (amido di mais).

 1 tablespoon shea butter / I get my raw, unrefined and organic shea butter from The Soapery.
 If you get in touch with them and ask them to ship in paper rather than plastic, they normally do their best to accomodate!
 Many bulk stores sell package free shea butter.
 I know that The Bulk Market in London sells it.